shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Would this secret weapon happen to be a dear friend of yours?”

 “Deer friend?
-No one said anything about deer.”
+No, no one said anything about a deer.”

 Dog Drathalion squinted.
 “I’ve heard rumors that this friend of yours had a very bad accident and is out of commission.”